chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

           0 -0.000014 6.962307  0.000057

 .. note::
-	The drag coefficient obtained in this case is above the drag coefficient for a cylinder at a Reynolds number of 1 as the size of the domain is not big enough relative to the size of the particle.
+	The drag coefficient obtained in this case is higher than the drag coefficient for a cylinder at a Reynolds number of 1 as the size of the domain is not large enough relative to the size of the particle.
 The flow around the particle is then constrained, and this leads to a higher drag coefficient.